Soni Singh

 Soni Singh is an Indian television actress.
-She has appeared in comedy show Comedy Nights with Kapil.
-She was one of the contestants on in the reality show Bigg Boss 8 but got eliminated after 5 weeks.
+She has appeared in the comedy show Comedy Nights with Kapil.
+She was one of the contestants on the reality show Bigg Boss 8 but was eliminated after 5 weeks.
 She also played one of the main leads in Ghar ki Lakshmi Betiyann.

 Career

-Soni has been in several TV shows including her notable work like Banoo Main Teri Dulhann, Ghar Ki Lakshmi Betiyann, Teen Bahuraniyaan, Jhansi Ki Rani and Mann Kee Awaaz Pratigya.
-She was a contestant on Bigg Boss 8.
+Soni has appeared in several TV shows, including her notable work like Banoo Main Teri Dulhann, Ghar Ki Lakshmi Betiyann, Teen Bahuraniyaan, Jhansi Ki Rani and Mann Kee Awaaz Pratigya.
+She was also a contestant on Bigg Boss 8.

 Soni Singh played the role of Menaka Shakti Singh in Mann Kee Awaaz Pratigya.

-Soni Singh is also known for playing the fictional Indian Superheroine 'Shakira' in Shakira The End of Evil TV series telecasted on youth television channel Bindass in 2007.
-The Action Packed show received a lukewarm response in India but was a hit on American website Netflix.
+Soni Singh is also known for playing the Indian superheroine Shakira in the TV series Shakira: The End of Evil, telecast on the youth television channel Bindass in 2007.
+The action-packed show received a lukewarm response in India but was a hit on the American website Netflix.

-In September 2014, Singh entered the reality controversial TV show Bigg Boss in its eighth season.
-Soni had spent 2 weeks in the plane crash area and then went in the house.
+In September 2014, Singh entered the reality TV show Bigg Boss in its eighth season.
+Soni spent 2 weeks in the plane crash area before entering the house.
 She spent 5 weeks in the house and was evicted on Day 35.
-During the show she along with Upen was accused for sharing the same bed together.
+During the show, she, along with Upen, was accused of sharing the same bed together.